jesseopdenbrouw/riscv-minimal/README.md

 The RISV-C processor uses the RV32I/RV32IM instruction set with the exception of the FENCE, ECALL and EBREAK instructions.
 Exceptions are currently not supported.
-Software support is limitedi as can be expected with microcontrollers.
+Software support is limited as can be expected with microcontrollers.
 Only simple C programs have been tested, created by the GNU C Compiler for RISC-V. Assembler programs can be compiled by the C compiler.